 Another item released in the NOAA Winter 2020 Outlook was the drought forecast.

-West Michigan has been experiencing some drier than average conditions through this fall, but it pails in comparison to the drought conditions out west.
+West Michigan had been experiencing some drier than average conditions through this fall, but it pales in comparison to the drought conditions out west.

-With such extreme droughts in place, it is no surprise that wildfires have been impacting western portions of the U.S. for weeks.
+Still, with such extreme droughts in place over parts of the country, it is no surprise that wildfires have been impacting western portions of the U.S. for many weeks.

 The bad news for this already hard hit region is that a La Niña pattern offers them no sign of relief.
 In fact drought conditions in the region are expected to worsen for all but the Pacific Northwest.